-An overall comparison was performed that looked at the deflection of the Baseline and Tri-torus configurations over all available data sets.
+An overall comparison was performed that looked at the deflection of the Baseline and Tri-tori configurations over all available data sets.
 In this way, average performance of both configurations could be assessed.
-The deflection angles for the Baseline and Tri-torus configurations under all available test conditions and for each radial direction (0°, 90°, 180° and 270°) are plotted together in Fig. 5.
-It can be seen that both the Baseline and Tri-torus configurations have deflection angles between 0° and 5°.
-However, the Baseline configuration has one point that had a deflection angle of around 8.5°, seen in Fig. 5a.
-Since there are no other deflection angles near this value (even when considering the other radial direction of that same run) it was decided that this point was an outlier, likely due to the inaccuracy of determining the peak of $T_1$ and $T_7$ or due to rapid oscillations for that case.
+The deflection angles for the Baseline and Tri-Tori configurations under all available test conditions and for each radial direction (0, 90, 180 and 270 degrees) are plotted together in Fig. 5.
+It can be seen that both the Baseline and Tri-Tori configurations have deflection angles between 0 and 5 degrees.
+However, the Baseline configuration has one point that had a deflection angle of around 8.5 degrees, seen in Fig. 5a.
+Since there are no other deflection angles near this value (even when considering the other radial direction of that same run) it was decided that this point was an outlier, likely due to the inaccuracy of determining the peak of T_1 and T_7 or due to rapid oscillations for that case.
 Therefore, it was discarded in Fig. 5b.

-Table 2 displays the deflection angle statistics for data shown in Fig. 5 for both the Baseline and Tri-torus configurations.
-When looking at the average of all cases it can be seen that the Baseline and Tri-torus configuration have, on average, a deflected angle of $2^{\circ}$ .
-When accounting for the standard deviation in these results, the deflection angles of the Baseline and Tri-torus are each in the range of $1^{\circ}$ to $3^{\circ}$ .
-As evidenced by Fig. 5b, the tri-torus configuration does not exhibit an overall decrease in deformation at $T_7$ , or decrease the deformation of the overall cone angle, over the course of the test program.
-However, the static load test program concluded that the tri-torus was more rigid than the baseline configuration.
-In addition, differences in the HIAD shape between the two configurations could affect the drag, stability and heating of the HIAD, which is not accounted for in this analysis.
+Table 2 displays the deflection angle statistics for data shown in Fig. 5 for both the Baseline and Tri-Tori configurations.
+When looking at the average of all cases it can be seen that the Baseline and Tri-Tori configuration have, on average, a deflected angle of 2 degrees.
+When accounting for the standard deviation in these results, the deflection angles of the Baseline and Tri-Tori are each in the range of 1 to 3 degrees.
+Therefore, we can conclude that the Tri-Tori configuration does not provide a substantial increase in rigidity when compared to the Baseline configuration.
+As evidenced by the mean and median values, both HIAD configurations are fairly rigid.